-This is the BEST Banana Pudding you will ever have!
-It’s creamy, rich and almost like mousse.
-It’s a classic recipe that my Grandma used to make, and I know you’re going to love it!
+This Old Fashioned Banana Pudding recipe is the best I’ve ever had!
+Creamy, rich and almost mousse-like banana pudding that tastes just like Grandma used to make.
+I know you’re going to love it!

 But my Grandma used to make Banana Pudding Pie when I was little and I really loved it.
 Which seems weird… like why do I like banana pudding, but not bananas?
 Maybe it’s the same idea as I hate onions, but love a White Castle Burger with onions.